ooreilly/hydrofrac-example/README.md

 ### Crack profiles and variable grid stretching along the width direction
 The input file above configures a tabular crack with uniform grid spacing across the width of the crack.
-If you need to use a tapered profile, and or need to resolve boundary layers, you need to generate some data files and link to them in the input file.
-For example, add the following to the input file
+If you need to use a tapered profile and/or need to resolve boundary layers, you need to generate some data files and link to them in the input file.
+For example, add the following to the input file:
 ```
 geom_file = 'profile.curve',
 var_file = 'grid_stretching.var',